Spironolactone

 Are any other precautions necessary?

-If you are planning pregnancy, speak to your doctor.
+If you are planning to get pregnant, or might be pregnant, speak to your healthcare professional.
 It is usually safe to conceive a month after stopping the spironolactone treatment.

 How will I be monitored for the side effects of spironolactone treatment?